Buildstarted/buildstarted.com/_posts/2013-05-30-parrot-for-aspnet.md

 layout: post
 title: Parrot for AspNet
 ---
 Install the nuget package using the following command.
 <div class="nuget-badge"><p><code>PM&gt; Install-Package Parrot.AspNet</code></p></div>

 How is Parrot different from Razor?
 ===================================
 Views are meant to be dumb.
 They shouldn't contain any (or hardly any) code and just output the view with data from the model.
 Razor's focus was to give a cleaner separation of code and html, Parrot strives to remove code from your views.

 Here is a sample razor template converted to parrot.

-    //Razor sample
+####Razor sample
     <h3>Welcome, @Model.Name</h3>

     <ul id="cart">
       @foreach(var item in Model.ShoppingCart) {
     		<li class="item">@item.Name - @item.Price</li>
     	}
     </ul>

-    //Parrot sample
+####Parrot sample
     h3 | Welcome, @Name

     ul#cart(ShoppingCart) > li.item | @Name - @Price

 It's just a basic sample but you can already see some major differences.
 First note that the Model keyword isn't necessary.
 By default the page is scoped to the Model property of the page.
 You're not limited to that though.
-If your view has other properties you want to access you can easily do so by specifying the property name instead @Request.Url (or something similar).
-If there's a conflict the Model wins. (i think i need to change this or provide a way to force)
+If your view has other objects you want to access, such as HttpContext.Request or ViewContext you can easily do so by specifying the property name instead, @Request.Url (or something similar).
+If there's a conflict the Model wins.
+(I think I need to change this or provide a way to force)

 There's no need for a foreach in Parrot as well.
 Tags are smart enough to know if the property applied to them is an array or IEnumerable to loop over the items and apply them to the children.
-Notice there's no variable name declaration for the child element.
-By default the element is scoped to the iterator item.
+Notice there's no variable name declaration for the child tag.
+By default the tag is scoped to the iterator item.

 Layouts and Partials
 ====================